 Is Angina and EDTA Chelation Therapy a viable protocol to relieve the symptoms?
 Angina is due to the narrowing of the coronary arteries, the vessels that supply your heart with blood.
 The arteries become furred up with plaque and fatty deposits which restrict blood flow, this process is called atherosclerosis and leads to coronary heart disease.

-Angina symptoms generally include (but are not conclusive) pain or a heavy feeling in the chest and breathlessness, this can be accompanied by a choking feeling.
+Angina and EDTA Chelation is attracting a lot of interest these days.
+Symptoms generally include (but are not conclusive) pain or a heavy feeling in the chest and breathlessness, this can be accompanied by a choking feeling.
 These Angina symptoms often occur during exercise and have also been associated with stress.
-Angina symtoms can be more prominent after exercise, a meal or during cold weather, anger as well as stress also tends to make it worse.
+Angina symptoms can be more prominent after exercise, a meal or during cold weather, anger as well as stress also tends to make it worse.
 Angina is a combination of symptoms caused by restricted blood flow in the arteries leading to the heart.

 The pain is often described as tightness in the chest or a heavy weight feeling, it doesn’t usually last more than a few minutes and can disappear after resting for a while.
 As well as the pain, you may feel breathless, sweaty and have a sense of fear.
 Indigestion and angina are often confused as the symptoms are very similar.